 The Timeline Wars: Silicon Valley’s Favorite Blood Sport

 - OpenAI (Sam Altman): “We are now confident we know how to build AGI as we have traditionally understood it.”
-Timeline: by 2029, possibly sooner.
+Valued at $852 billion after a record $122 billion funding round, OpenAI is on pace for $25 billion in revenue in 2026 and prepping for a Q4 IPO.

 - xAI (Elon Musk): AI systems could outsmart humans by 2026.

 Researcher surveys tell a similar story.
 Since 2020, the median expert forecast has shifted from the 2040s to around 2030.
-That’s not incremental adjustment—that’s a paradigm collapse.
+That’s not incremental adjustment—that’s a wholesale collapse in timelines.

 Of course, skeptics abound.
-Even Ilya Sutskever, former chief scientist at OpenAI and one of the architects of modern deep learning, now warns that LLMs “generalize dramatically worse than people.”
+Yann LeCun of Meta argues that today’s LLMs “lack fundamental understanding of the physical world.”
+Ilya Sutskever, former chief scientist at OpenAI and now running Safe Superintelligence Inc. (SSI)—a startup valued at $32 billion despite having zero revenue and no product—still maintains that LLMs “generalize dramatically worse than people.”
 They excel at pattern matching but struggle with genuine understanding.
 The counter-argument?
 We don’t need human-like intelligence—we need economically competitive intelligence.
 A machine that produces 90% of human-quality work at 1% of the cost still triggers the Labor Cliff.

 AGI as the Catalyst: Why This Matters for Unscarcity